 The two daggers to Pitts allowed the Falcons a chance to make up for the atrocious quarter they played until this point.
 Ryan threw a 23-yard dime to Pitts, and later in the drive a 28-yarder down the sideline.
 They eventually ran the clock out and brought upon one of the youngest talented kickers in the league to finish the job.

-“We had plenty of time,” Ryan said.
+“We had enough time,” Ryan stated.
 “We just needed a field goal.
-I know we have a guy who can put it between the pipes.”
+I have confidence in our kicker.”

 Miami Dolphins quarterback Tua Tagovailoa threw for 291 and a career-high four touchdowns on the day.
 He completed 32 of his 40 passes and turned the ball over twice.
 Both of these turnovers resulted in points for the Falcons.